Gabriel Daza: President and Chief Scout

 Daza began serving as acting President and Chief Scout in 1951, while the incumbent President and Chief Scout Jorge B. Vargas was concurrently serving the position and as a member of the World Scout Committee.
 In 1961, he was elected to succeed Jorge B. Vargas.
 Daza retired as President and Chief Scout in 1968.

 As an avid gardener and orchid fancier, nearly everyday Daza would inspect and prune the BSP grounds with the sole BSP gardener nicknamed Tek, and would often plant trees and flowering plants.
 Throughout the 1960s, Daza had PEMCO employees and Boy Scouts plant 1 million trees around the Angat Water Reservoir.

 The BSP were put in charge of managing the Makiling National Scout Reservation at Mount Makiling.
 Daza hired an agriculturist to not only support training and camping but also to plant bananas and set up a piggery.

 11th World Scout Jamboree

-In 1963, Daza, several other BSP officials and 3 scouts of the BSP delegation opted for a earlier flight to Greece for the 11th World Scout Jamboree.
+In 1963, Daza, several other BSP officials and 3 scouts of the BSP delegation opted for an earlier flight to Greece for the 11th World Scout Jamboree.
 This decision saved their lives as the bulk of the BSP delegation died with the crash of United Arab Airlines Flight 869.